Delaney/next-basket-be/README.md

 4. From the root directory, run this script `sh install.sh` to build and start the Docker containers

-3. Next, `docker composer exec users php artisan migrate` will run the migrations for the MySQL database.
+3. Next, `docker compose exec users php artisan migrate` will run the migrations for the MySQL database.

 At this point, the services should be running.